linuxkit/linuxkit/pkg/getty/README.md

 The above will launch a getty for each console defined in the cmdline, i.e. `/proc/cmdline`.

+### securetty
+Every console defined in the `cmdline` **must** also already exist in `/etc/securetty` if you wish to login on that tty as root.
+If it does not exist, a getty will be started, but you will not be able to login as root.
+A warning message will be sent to that tty.

+If you are using a console that is not in `securetty`, you can add it by overriding the default `securetty` file in the linuxkit root filesystem using `files:` in your moby `.yml` file.

 ### Login Options
 There are 3 ways to launch a getty on a linuxkit instance: